Krystian19/cactus-app/README.md

     + - [x] Setup markup for the filtering component
     + - [ ] Setting up genre filtering through the a URL param or state
 + - [ ] Setup a way in the anime info view to connect with the next season
-+ - [ ] Find a practical way of generating captions for raw videos
++ - [ ] Implement a better design for the video player component
   + - [x] Find a better design for the video player
-  + - [ ] Implement the better design for the video player component
 + - [ ] Implement a not found page for content that is not found
   + - [ ] Setup component to be used in such cases
 + - [ ] Create an error component to show if the client's requests fails